cal-adapt/climakitae/README.md

 - 🔧 **Flexible Data Export**: Export to NetCDF, CSV, and specialized formats
 - 📱 **GUI Integration**: Works seamlessly with [climakitaegui](https://github.com/cal-adapt/climakitaegui) for interactive analysis

+## About Cal-Adapt

+Climakitae is developed as part of the [Cal-Adapt Analytics Engine](https://analytics.cal-adapt.org), California's premier platform for climate data and tools.
+Cal-Adapt provides access to cutting-edge climate science to support adaptation planning and decision-making.

 ## Getting Started

 ### Installation